michielbdejong/website/documents/nlnet-grant.md

 Much of the expertise Michiel brings to the project, was built up as founder at unhosted. http://www.linkedin.com/in/michielbdejong

-Pierre works since 2 years as DevOps and software engineer for Seedrs.
-During this time, he contributed to some automation tools like Chef or Packer. http://www.linkedin.com/in/pierreozoux
+Pierre works since two years as DevOps and software engineer for Seedrs.
+During this time, he contributed to some automation tools like Chef and Packer. http://www.linkedin.com/in/pierreozoux

 ## 5. Project planning

 We decided to quit our current position to start this project fulltime on the first of October.
-We are now on our alpha phase with less than 10 users.
-We aim at reaching beta for 1st of january, the end of our crowdfunding campaign.
-Here is our plaaning for the 2 next quarterly.
+We are now on alpha phase with a bit less than ten alpha testers.
+We aim at reaching beta for 1st of january, the end of our possible crowdfunding campaign.
+Here is our planning, with deliverables, for the 2 next quarterly.

-1st January 2015: enter beta phase.
-We are able to provide the following services to the end user:
+### 1st January 2015: beta release
+- a web app to provision users.
+They are able to get
+  - a subdomain (with our ssl certificate)
+- a basic configuration for service provisioning tool (based on docker) to provide the following services
   - emails
   - jabber
   - static html
   - remoteStorage
-- cozycloud
   - yunohost
   - owncloud
+  - cozycloud
   - wordpress

+At this stage users can ask us to manually perform the following actions
+- start a service
+- have a personal domain name
 - backup personal data
-- switch from one hoster to another one
+- migration to another hoster

-During the beta phase, most of the services are not yet automatic, but everything is working, even if it is by hand.
+During the beta, most of the services are not yet automatic nor stables, but everything is working, even if it needs human intervention.

-1st April 2015: enter stable phase.
-We are able to provide this set of services, in an automatic way.
-And they are all stables.
-We might have more services in beta mode.
-But we focus on providing a small set in stable first.
+### 1st April 2015: stable release

+- control panel: a web app to control the following functionalities
+  - start a service (among a list)
+    - linked to an advanced configuration for automatic service provisioning
+  - order personal domain name (with ssl certificate)
+  - backup personal data
+  - migration to another hoster

+So the idea is to write two small pieces of software.
+One simple webapp to allow user to manage their services.
+And a configuration to link this webapp to a provisioning tool.
+We aim at simplicity, and writing as little code as possible.
+Just the strict necessary.

+These two deliverables will be shipped the first of April (hopefully without jokes inside!).

 ## 6. Project budgeting

-There is not much expenses besides the salary of the 2 founders.
-So the budget goes as following for the first 6 months:
+There is not much expenses besides the salary of the two founders.
+So the budget goes as following for the first six months:
-The budget is 6x3000 = 18000 euros.
+The salary budget is 6x3000 = 18000 euros.
 This includes:

-* 2000 euros/month net 'salary' - 2 people
+- 2000 euros/month net 'salary' - 2 people
-* 300 euros/month German/Portuguese health insurance - 2 people
+- 300 euros/month German/Portuguese health insurance - 2 people
-* 300 euros/month desk in a flex-office - 2 people
+- 300 euros/month desk in a flex-office - 2 people
-* 200 euros/month reserved for taxes and other administrative costs like registry and bank fees - 2 people
+- 200 euros/month reserved for taxes and other administrative costs like registry and bank fees - 2 people
-* 200 euros/month reserved for demo hosting, conference attendance, and miscellaneous costs - 2 people
+- 200 euros/month reserved for demo hosting, conference attendance, and miscellaneous costs - 2 people

-We will also run a crowdfunding campaign on November, and we hope this will bring us enough to finance the rest of the year.
+There is also virtual machine cost.
+We aim at 10 euros/month and per VM.
+We need two VMs per hoster.
+Which brings the total to 240€ for six months.

+The total budget is then 18240 euros.

+It means that:
+- beta release: 9120€
+- stable release: 9120€

+Two financing plans are thought:
+- the perfect one: NLnet finances the beta and stable release.
+- if it is not possible, we ask NLnet to kindly finance the beta, and we take care of financing the stable through crowdfunding and freelance.

+In the latter case, the stable release would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is succesful.
+Or many months in case we have to freelance to finish the project.

+In any case, as the cost of the VMs is really low, we commit ourselves to keep running the services for the beta users.

 ## 7. Project risks